rafaeleufrasio/lightning/docs/source/outputs/convergence_metrics.rst

     IDL function ``CHISQR_CVF`` (i.e., ``chisqr = CHISQR_CVF(PVALUE, DOF)``).

-Finally, to check if the solvers reached the same solution in parameter space, the parameter values of the non-stuck solvers need to be compared with the best-fit solver.
+Finally, to check if the solvers reached the same solution in parameter space, the parameter values of the non-stuck solvers need to be compared for similarity with the best-fit solver.
 Parameter values that are within 1% difference of best-fit solver’s parameter values are considered to have converged to the same solution.
 If parameters have a larger difference, this can indicate that a multi-modal solution may exist and convergence to a common solution may not be possible with MPFIT.
-The ``SIMILAR_FLAG`` is set if more than 10% of non-stuck solvers had different solutions compared to the best-fit solver.
-This 10% cutoff is arbitrary, and is mainly set for a situation where convergence can be assured.
-Therefore, if your ``SIMILAR_FRAC`` is less than 90%, you will need to decide on how low of a fraction you are willing to allow.
-The lower the fraction the less chance that you solutions converged to the same solution.
-Therefore, we recommend not settling for a fraction less than 75-80%.
-Below this fraction, you risk having a multi-modal solution, which MPFIT is not designed to evaluate.
+The ``SIMILAR_FLAG`` is set if any of the non-stuck solvers had 1% differences in solutions compared to the best-fit solver.
+If your ``SIMILAR_FLAG`` is set, you will likely need to check the percent differences in parameter values using the ``PARAMETER_VALUES`` output.
+The higher the percent difference the less likely that your solutions converged to the same solution.
+Therefore, we recommend not settling for percent differences greater than 5%.
+Above this fraction, you risk having a multi-modal solution, which MPFIT is not designed to evaluate.